MakinBacon writes on a variety of topics across the internet and loves finding new ways to celebrate and look at the world.

 Here we have an outstanding example of how to take the Queen of Hearts makeup theme and turn it into your own.

 While she is obviously the Queen of Hearts, compared to some of the much louder styles, her hair is more understated, which is a nice touch.

 Also interesting was her choice to leave off the blue makeup and go with a touch of gold instead.
 I'm glad she kept the lipstick heart, as people expect that in a Queen of Hearts costume.

 But what I want to draw attention to is her very creative use of her existing wardrobe.
 The red dress has been transformed into a magnificent costume with the simple additions of a cape and a tissue paper collar.
 Everything about the costume screams fun, and the way she took all those disparate pieces and brought them together is awesome.
 I really like how different it looks.

 I think what is really attractive and enjoyable about the Queen of Hearts is not only the vibrant and loud colors of her makeup, costume, and hair, but also her accompanying persona.
-Have a few lines from the book or movie ("Off with her head!") ready; you will be sure a sure hit at any Halloween party or event.
+Have a few lines from the book or movie ("Off with her head!") ready and you will be a sure hit at any Halloween party or event.